apollo

 How does the drug interact with Disolv Syrup 200 ml:

-Co-administration of Glycopyrrolate with Disolv Syrup 200 ml can increase the risk or severity of ulcers, bleeding, and other gastrointestinal injury.
+Taking Mesoridazine and Disolv Syrup 200 ml (in tablet or capsule form) together can increase the risk of stomach ulcers, bleeding, and gastrointestinal injury.

 How to manage the interaction:

-Taking Mepenzolate with Disolv Syrup 200 ml is not recommended, as it may lead to an interaction, it can be taken if prescribed by the doctor.
+Co-administration of Disolv Syrup 200 ml with Mesoridazine is not recommended, as it may lead to an interaction, it can be taken if prescribed by the doctor.
 However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
 Do not discontinue any medications without a doctor's advice.

 Potassium citrateScopolamine